FelsDyonsi/FelsDyonsi/README.md

 - 👋 Hi, I’m @FelsDyonsi
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...( --programing i think :D-- )
-- 🌱 I’m currently learning HTML,JS,CSS
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C# projects and games
 - 📫 How to reach me ...

 <!---